 Aviva car insurance is best for cars that are no longer under warranty and therefore free to be serviced at any workshop.
 That’s because claims through Aviva are easy and unlimited if you go through an Aviva authorised workshop.

-If you want to go through your preferred or your dealer’s workshop, well, technically you can… but you need to jump through some administrative hoops to do that, and it’s capped at $600.
+If you want to go through your preferred or your dealer’s workshop, well, technically you can with the Standard plan… but your excess will be doubled.
+Which is just silly.

 Aviva car insurance add-ons

 Even though Aviva’s car insurance plan is already very comprehensive, there are a few more add-ons you can choose from to extend your coverage even further:

 |NCD Protector||Protect your No Claim Discount (good for one claim only)|

 |Loss of Use Cover (Courtesy Car)||Courtesy car (up to 10 days) when your car is undergoing repair due to an accident|